kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

 	      key: archive
 ```

-###
+### What's Next

 As we've seen, the right tool for your automation and scheduling needs depends on a variety of factors, from the scale and complexity of your tasks to the architecture of your system.
-While traditional tools like Dollar Universe and OpCon have strong features, by merging scheduling and event driven approach, Kestra is multimodal and allow 100% flexibility in your workflow.
+While traditional tools like Dollar Universe and OpCon have strong features, by merging scheduling and event-driven approach, Kestra is multimodal and allows 100% flexibility in your workflow.

-This currated list can be improved during the time don't hesitate to reach us on Slack or on our GitHub project to g
+Join the [Slack community](https://kestra.io/slack) if you have any questions or need assistance.
+Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.
+Check the code in our [GitHub repository](https://github.com/kestra-io/kestra) and give us a star if you like the project.